 class attendance for your period of study

-at the Health Institute Australia as per the timetable
+at the Health Institute Australasia as per the timetable

 Weekly face to face tutorials.

 + Living Yoga:

 8 DAY DETOX RETREAT AT NIRVANA WELLNESS RETREAT

 - 8-day/7 night residential detox retreat (twin-share accommodation, all meals, medicines, lectures and program) in July or January at Nirvana Wellness retreat, Beechmont, Queensland.